dougeby/IntuneDocs/intune/compliance-policy-monitor.md

 ## Threat agent status report

 This report allows you to view the status and health of the Windows Defender agent.
 Using a status roll-up report in  **Device Compliance**, you can see devices that need any of the following actions:
-- signature update
+- Signature update
-- restart
+- Restart
-- manual intervention
+- Manual intervention
-- full scan
+- Full scan
-- other agent states requiring intervention
+- Other agent states requiring intervention

 A drill-in report for each status category lists the individual PCs that need attention, and the PCs that report as **Clean**.